PlayingCow61105/PlayingCow61105/README.md

-## I am C0w and PlayingCow61105, please refer to me as one or the other
+## Hello.
+I am PlayingCow61105, mostly referred to as Cow

 - I am attempting every now and then to learn Java
 - I am fascinated by many things including the unknown